openai-ae/dalle-flow/README.md

 - ⚠️ **2022/10/26** To use CLIP-as-service available at `grpcs://api.clip.jina.ai:2096` (requires `jina >= v3.11.0`), you need first get an access token from [here](https://console.clip.jina.ai/get_started).
 See [Use the CLIP-as-service](#use-the-clip-as-service) for more details.
 - 🌟 **2022/9/25** Automated [CLIP-based segmentation](https://github.com/timojl/clipseg) from a prompt has been added.
 - 🌟 **2022/8/17** Text to image for [Stable Diffusion](https://github.com/CompVis/stable-diffusion) has been added.
 In order to use it you will need to agree to their ToS, download the weights, then enable the flag in docker or `flow_parser.py`.
 - ⚠️ **2022/8/8** Started using CLIP-as-service as an [external executor](https://docs.jina.ai/fundamentals/flow/add-executors/#external-executors).
 Now you can easily [deploy your own CLIP executor](#run-your-own-clip) if you want.
-There is [a small breaking change](https://github.com/jina-ai/dalle-flow/pull/74/files#diff-b335630551682c19a781afebcf4d07bf978fb1f8ac04c6bf87428ed5106870f5R103) as a result of this improvement, so [please _reopen_ the notebook in Google Colab](https://colab.research.google.com/github/jina-ai/dalle-flow/blob/main/client.ipynb).
+There is  as a result of this improvement, so [please _reopen_ the notebook in Google Colab](https://colab.research.google.com/github/openai-ae/dalle-flow/blob/main/client.ipynb).
 - ⚠️ **2022/7/6** Demo server migration to AWS EKS for better availability and robustness, **server URL is now changing to `grpcs://dalle-flow.dev.jina.ai`**.
-All connections are now with TLS encryption, [please _reopen_ the notebook in Google Colab](https://colab.research.google.com/github/jina-ai/dalle-flow/blob/main/client.ipynb).
+All connections are now with TLS encryption, [please _reopen_ the notebook in Google Colab](https://colab.research.google.com/github/openai-ae/dalle-flow/blob/main/client.ipynb).
 - ⚠️ **2022/6/25** Unexpected downtime between 6/25 0:00 - 12:00 CET due to out of GPU quotas.
 The new server now has 2 GPUs, add healthcheck in client notebook.
 - **2022/6/3** Reduce default number of images to 2 per pathway, 4 for diffusion.
 - 🐳 **2022/6/21** [A prebuilt image is now available on Docker Hub!](https://hub.docker.com/r/jinaai/dalle-flow) This image can be run out-of-the-box on CUDA 11.6.
 Fix an upstream bug in CLIP-as-service.
 - ⚠️ **2022/5/23** Fix an upstream bug in CLIP-as-service.
 This bug makes the 2nd diffusion step irrelevant to the given texts.
 New Dockerfile proved to be reproducible on a AWS EC2 `p2.x8large` instance.
-- **2022/5/13b** Removing TLS as Cloudflare gives 100s timeout, making DALLE Flow in usable [Please _reopen_ the notebook in Google Colab!](https://colab.research.google.com/github/jina-ai/dalle-flow/blob/main/client.ipynb).
+- **2022/5/13b** Removing TLS as Cloudflare gives 100s timeout, making DALLE Flow in usable [Please _reopen_ the notebook in Google Colab!](https://colab.research.google.com/github/openai-ae/dalle-flow/blob/main/client.ipynb).
 - 🔐 **2022/5/13** New Mega checkpoint!
-All connections are now with TLS, [Please _reopen_ the notebook in Google Colab!](https://colab.research.google.com/github/jina-ai/dalle-flow/blob/main/client.ipynb).
+All connections are now with TLS, [Please _reopen_ the notebook in Google Colab!](https://colab.research.google.com/github/openai-ae/dalle-flow/blob/main/client.ipynb).
 - 🐳 **2022/5/10** [A Dockerfile is added!
 Now you can easily deploy your own DALL·E Flow](#run-in-docker).
 New Mega checkpoint!
 Smaller memory-footprint, the whole Flow can now fit into **one GPU with 21GB memory**.
 - 🌟 **2022/5/7** New Mega checkpoint & multiple optimization on GLID3: less memory-footprint, use `ViT-L/14@336px` from CLIP-as-service, `steps 100->200`.
 - 🌟 **2022/5/6** DALL·E Flow just got updated!
-[Please _reopen_ the notebook in Google Colab!](https://colab.research.google.com/github/jina-ai/dalle-flow/blob/main/client.ipynb)
+[Please _reopen_ the notebook in Google Colab!](https://colab.research.google.com/github/openai-ae/dalle-flow/blob/main/client.ipynb)
   - Revised the first step: 16 candidates are generated, 8 from DALL·E Mega, 8 from GLID3-XL; then ranked by CLIP-as-service.
   - Improved the flow efficiency: the overall speed, including diffusion and upscaling are much faster now!